CLina10/CLina10.github.io/README.md

 ### Flipper
 Just a little something which I made for fun.
 Please remember that this is just a prototype.
 <li><a href="https://github.com/CLina10/Flipper">Project on GitHub</a></li><br/>

-### Rip the Ribs
-This was my first teamproject which was made for a schoolcourse.
-It was a lot of fun to create these game with great colleagues.
-Everything was made together and we are very proud of our result.
-<li><a href="https://github.com/RameshBettge/VR_Pirates">Project on GitHub</a></li><br/>

 ## Contact
 <a name="Contact"></a>